-- 01. a) In respect of the property, plant and equipment and intangible assets of the Company: - i) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, capital work-in-progress, and relevant details of right-of-use asset. - ii) As the Company does not hold intangible assets reporting under clause (i)(a)(B) of the Order is not applicable. - b) The Company has a program of verification of property, plant and equipment, capital work-in-progress and right-to-use asset so to cover all the items once every three years which, in our opinion, is reasonable having regard to the size

-- of the Company and the nature of its assets.
+- 01. a) In respect of the property, plant and equipment and intangible assets of the Company: - The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, capital work-in-progress, and relevant details of right-of-use asset. - As the Company does not hold intangible assets reporting under Clause (i) (a) (B) of the Order is not applicable. - b) The Company has a program of verification of property, plant and equipment, capital work-in-progress and right-to-use asset so to cover all the items once every three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the program, no such assets were due for physical verification during the year.
-Since no physical verification of property, plant and equipment, capital work-in-progress and right-to-use asset was due during the year the question of reporting on material discrepancies noted on verification does not arise. - c) With respect to immovable properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the Standalone Financial Statements included in property, plant and equipment, according to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed | transfer deed | conveyance deed provided to us, we report that, the title deeds of such immovable properties are held in the name of the Company as at the Balance Sheet date, except for the following:
+The physical verification of property, plant and equipment, capital work-in-progress and right-to-use asset was due during the year and were physically verified by the Management during the year.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification.

+With respect to immovable properties C) (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the Standalone Financial Statements included in property, plant and equipment, according to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed | transfer deed | conveyance deed provided to us, we report that, the title deeds of such immovable properties are held in the name of the Company as at the Balance Sheet date, except for the following:

-Particulars of property Carrying value Held in the name of Whether Promoter, Director or their relative of employee Period held Reason for not being held in the name of the Company Residential flat at Ankleshwar 1.05 Amal Rasayan Limited No March 31, 1999 The title deeds are in the name of Amal Rasayan Ltd, former name of the Company.
+Particulars of property Carrying value (₹ lakhs) Held in the name of Whether Promoter, Director or their relative of employee Period held Reason for not being held in the name of the Company Residential flat at Ankleshwar 1.05 Amal Rasayan Limited No March 31, 1999 The title deeds are in the name of Amal Rasayan Ltd, former name of the Company.

-- d) The Company has not revalued any of its property, plant and equipment (including right-of-use assets) during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
-For goods in transit the goods have been received subsequent to the year end.
+- The Company has not revalued any of its property, plant and equipment (including right-of-use assets) during the year. - e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, of such verification by the Management is appropriate having regard to the size of the Company and the nature of its operations.
+For goods-in-transit the goods have been received subsequent to the year end.
 No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories, when compared with the books of account.